freelawproject/hr/handbook/handbook.md

 ## Reimbursable Expenses

 ### What's Covered
-The organization will reimburse pre-approved, work-related expenses.
+All expenses must be pre-approved.
+Pre-approved, work-related expenses less than $1,000 will be reimbursed.
 Any expenditure totaling more than $1,000—including cumulative expenses like software subscriptions—must be pre-approved by the Board of Directors and Executive Director.
 Sub-$1,000 reimbursable expenses which do not require Board approval include but are not limited to:

 * Travel between work meetings and the office.
 * Travel to, from, and during conferences and events.